kanryu/sbpl/README.md

 This module has a function to print TrueType fonts using Freetype.
 Execute method ttf_write().

-This module also has a function to 1-bpp mono-chrome bitmap printing.
+This module also has a function to 'Black/White mode' (means monochrome or glayscale) bitmap printing.
 Execute method print_bmp().
+This method cannot be used with the CT series.

 This module is a prototype and may not satisfy your work, but since it is Pure Python, you can add and change features yourself.